ajey108/countdown/README.md

 ├── images/
 │   ├── wall.jpg     # Background image
 │   └── screenshot.png # Screenshot of the project (add one if needed)
-└── README.md        # Project README file```
+└── README.md        # Project README file

-Contributing
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

-Contact
-For any inquiries or issues, feel free to open an issue or contact me via GitHub.